-An embedded derivative is recognised separately from host contract where the host contract is not a financial asset, and accounted for separately if, and only if the derivative is not closely measured at fair value through profit or loss.
+An embedded derivative is recognised separately from host contract where the host contract is not a financial asset, and accounted for separately if, and only if, the derivative is not closely related to the economic characteristics and risks of the host contract and the host contract is not measured at fair value through profit or loss.
 The host contract, in the event an embedded derivative is recognised separately, is accounted for in accordance with policy applicable to the nature of the host.